WWE Rumors: Brock Lesnar Vs. Braun Strowman At ‘Wrestlemania 33,’ Goldberg Vs. Lesnar Moved To ‘Fastlane’

 In some way, having Brock Lesnar lose this one makes a lot of sense.
 Lesnar does not need the push unlike Strowman and the fans will still see Brock as a dominant pro wrestler.
 If Brock Lesnar cannot commit to a full WWE schedule, then it really makes no sense putting Brock back in the entire championship picture again.

-Strowman on the other hand, can continue his aura of invincibility angle.
-A win over someone of Brock Lesnar’s fame will result in his career blowing up t the stratosphere.
+Strowman, on the other hand, can continue his aura of invincibility angle.
+A win over someone of Brock Lesnar’s fame will result in his career blowing up the stratosphere.
 The WWE Universal championship picture will get pretty interesting with these new developments.
 Another theory is Lesnar and Strowman can continue their feud as the WWE warms up the Universal championship for the latter.

-Lastly, Braun Strowman is left without any viable dance partner at Wrestlemania 33 if all the rumoured fights take place.
-Roman Reigns will probably be battling Kevin Owens while Seth Rollins will most likely be tangling with Triple H. If Strowman’s rumoured scrap with the Undertaker per Chatt Sports Net does not pan out, then pitting him against Brock Lesnar may just be the second best option.
+Lastly, Braun Strowman is left without any viable dance partner at Wrestlemania 33 if all the rumored fights take place.
+Roman Reigns will probably be battling Kevin Owens while Seth Rollins will most likely be tangling with Triple H. If Strowman’s rumored scrap with the Undertaker per Chatt Sports Net does not pan out, then pitting him against Brock Lesnar may just be the second best option.

-[Featured Image by: Don Feria/ AP Images]
+[Featured Image by Don Feria/AP Images]